Running jobs

 -

-CPUs: How many CPU cores the program you are calling the in the
+CPUs: How many CPU cores the program called in the

 sbatchscript needs.
-Unless it can utilize multiple CPUs at once you should request a single CPU.
-Check your code's documentation or try running in an interactive session withsh_devand runhtopif you are unsure. -
+Unless it can utilize multiple CPUs at once, request a single CPU.
+Check your code's documentation or profile it interactively withsh_devandhtopif unsure. -

 GPUs: If your code is GPU-enabled, how many GPUs does your code need?